theaniketraj/pulse/README.md

 ## Usage

 1. Open the **Command Palette** (`Ctrl+Shift+P`).
-2. Run the command: `Open Pulse Dashboard`.
+2. Run the command: `Open Pulse`.
 3. The dashboard will open in a new panel, displaying your configured metrics and logs.

 ## Architecture

-Pulse Dashboard is built with a modular architecture separating the VS Code extension host from the React-based webview.
+Pulse is built with a modular architecture separating the VS Code extension host from the React-based webview.

 - **Extension Host**: Handles configuration, commands, and API communication (Node.js).
 - **Webview**: Renders the UI using React, Recharts/Observable Plot, and custom hooks.